Losant/losant-docs/docs/experiences/walkthrough/views/user-profile.md

 1. `Name` the workflow `Endpoint /change-password` and click the "Create Workflow" button.
 1. [Download the workflow template](https://cdn.rawgit.com/Losant/experience-views-walkthrough/be441619/user-profile/endpoint-change-password.flow), then [import the file](/workflows/overview/#import-export) `endpoint-change-password.flow` into your new workflow.
-1. Update each of the [endpoint triggers](/workflows/triggers/endpoint/) to point to the `POST /change-password` and `GET /change-password` you created [above](#create-the-endpoints).
+1. Update each of the [endpoint triggers](/workflows/triggers/endpoint/) to point to the `POST /change-password` and `GET /change-password` endpoints you created [above](#create-the-endpoints).
 1. Update the [endpoint reply nodes](/workflows/outputs/endpoint-reply/) to point to your [`Change Password` page](#page-change-password).

 As a general overview, this workflow handles the following:

 * If a user visits `/change-password`, we [respond to the request](/workflows/outputs/endpoint-reply/#experience-page-response) with our new `Change Password` page – unless the user is not logged in, in which case we [redirect](/workflows/outputs/endpoint-reply/#redirect-response) them to the [Log In page](/experiences/walkthrough/views/log-in-page/).
-* When that user submits the `Change Password` form, we [validate](/workflows/logic/validate-payload/) that they have submitted an old and a valid new password.
+* When that user submits the `Change Password` form, we [validate](/workflows/logic/validate-payload/) that they have submitted valid old and new passwords.
 Then, we try [authenticating](/workflows/experience/authenticate/) using the old password provided by the user.
 If any of those checks fail, we re-render the `Change Password` page with an error message.
 * If authentication succeeds, we [change the user's password](/workflows/experience/update-user/) and display a confirmation message.

 There is a comment on each workflow node describing its function in more detail.